Particular/docs.particular.net/serviceinsight/sequence-diagram/index.md

 !Image of Sequence Diagram

-Use the sequence diagram when the timing of when messages were handled is important.
+Use the sequence diagram when the timing of messages handling is important to understand.

 ## Which data is used to generate the diagram